AI Programming Languages: What to Know in 2026

 Will AI replace coding jobs?

 ChatGPT was released in 2022 and quickly surprised the coding community when it successfully created simple HTML websites using written instructions.
 The concern that coding could soon be obsolete seemed like a natural progression.
 However, like many jobs, AI will likely transform programming, working with humans to speed development.
-As Amazon’s Vice President for AI Services told IEEE Spectrum, “I don’t believe AI is anywhere near replacing human developers” [3]
+As Amazon’s former Vice President for AI Services told IEEE Spectrum, “I don’t believe AI is anywhere near replacing human developers” [3]

 AI will likely assume repetitive, routine tasks in the future.
 Doing so will free human developers and programmers to focus on the high-level tasks and the creative side of their work.